Teradata/stacki-wiki/Backend-Installation.md

 installation in a CSV (Comma Separated Value) file.
 The advantage of using CSV files, is that it gives fine-grained control over the configuration of the cluster.

+The disadvantage is you have to know the MAC addresses prior to installing backend nodes.
+If you didn't get a listing from the vendor, you'll have to harvest them with IPMI or eyeballs.

 The Host CSV file needs to have the following columns: